OpenGVLab/all-seeing/README.md

 This is the official implementation of the paper "The All-Seeing Project: Towards Panoptic Visual Recognition and Understanding of the Open World".
 (The name "All-Seeing" is derived from "The All-Seeing Eye", which means having complete knowledge, awareness, or insight into all aspects of existence.
 The logo is Millennium Puzzle, an artifact from the manga "Yu-Gi-Oh!")

+## Schedule
+- [ ] Release the ASM model.
+- [ ] Release the human verification results of AS-1B.
+- [ ] Release the detailed region annotations of AS-1B.
+- [ ] Release the semantic tags of AS-1B.
+- [ ] Online demo, including dataset browser and ASM online demo.

 ## Introduction
 We present the All-Seeing Project with: